ashaduri/gsmartcontrol/docs/troubleshooting.md

 ## Permission Problems
-You need to be root/Administrator to perform anything useful with GSmartControl.
+You need to have root / Administrator privileges to perform anything useful with GSmartControl.
 This is needed because most operating systems prohibit direct access to hardware to users with non-administrative privileges.

 In Windows, UAC is automatically invoked when you run it.
-In other operating systems, running `gsmartcontrol-root` (or using the desktop icon) will automatically launch gsmartcontrol using the system's preferred su mechanism - `PolKit`, `kdesu`, `gnomesu`, etc...
+In Linux / Unix operating systems, running `gsmartcontrol-root` (or using the desktop icon) will automatically launch GSmartControl using the system's preferred su mechanism - `PolKit`, `kdesu`, `gnomesu`, etc...

 Please **do not** set the `setuid` flag on smartctl binary.
 It is considered